Kiddinglife/kiddinglife.github.io/_posts/2017-03-05-ccia-2-thread-management.md

 t.join(); // 2
 }

-// Using RAII to wait for a thread to complete class thread_guard
+// solution 2 is using RAII to wait for a thread to complete
+// it is easier than s0lution 1
+class thread_guard
 {
    std::thread& t;